dapr/quickstarts/observability/README.md

 Note you did not introduce any dependency on Zipkin into the calculator app code or deployment yaml files.
 The Zipkin Dapr component is configured to read tracing events and write these to a tracing backend.

-Now deploy the distributed calculator application to your cluster following the instructions found in the [distributed-calculator](https://github.com/dapr/quickstarts/blob/master/distributed-calculator/README.md) quickstart.
-Then browse to the calculator UI.
+Now deploy the distributed calculator application to your cluster:

-The quick version for starting the calculator quickstart:

 <!-- STEP
 name: Deploy Calculator Kubernetes